DataDog/documentation/content/en/profiler/connect_traces_and_profiles.md

 Select `Per endpoint call` to see behavior changes even as traffic shifts over time.
 This is useful for progressive rollout sanity checks or analyzing daily traffic patterns.

-The following example shows that CPU per request doubled for `/GET train`:
+The following example shows that CPU per request increased for `/GET train`:

-{{< img src="profiler/endpoint_per_request.png" alt="Troubleshooting a endpoint that started using more resource per request" >}}
+{{< img src="profiler/endpoint_per_request2.mp4" alt="Troubleshooting a endpoint that started using more resource per request" video="true" >}}

 ## Further reading